jsr-io/jsr/frontend/docs/troubleshooting.md

 Path rules are as follows:

-- Less than 160 chars
+- Less than 155 chars
+- The last component (filename) of the path must be less than 95 chars
 - Path must not end in a slash
 - Must not contain a double slash (`//`)
 - Must not contain a `.` or `..` path segment